 How should niche audiences be marketed to?

-You could use free tools, such as Google Analytics, or paid tools, such as Hubspot, to help identify your market’s demographics and habits.
-Seemingly innocuous Facebook quizzes and informal Twitter polls could also help you to profile and pinpoint similarities between your customers.
-Once you’ve established the personality of your demographic, you can accurately tap into what makes them tick, helping your advertisements, social media campaign and even your blogs really resonate.
+Once you’ve established the personality of your demographic, you can accurately tap into what makes them tick, helping your advertisements, social media campaigns and even your news and blog posts really resonate.

 Age range, lifestyle, location, education, musical tastes and other influences can inform the content that you write, so that it becomes meaningful at a much deeper level than the more general stream of content that’s easily filtered out as background noise.

-Content that’s sticky is content that your audience wants more of and they want more of what they like.
-So a real investment into uncovering their preferences at the outset helps you to help them, and builds brand loyalty and commitment.
+So a real investment into uncovering their preferences at the outset helps you to help them, builds your sites authority and ability to rank.

 The initial outlay in marketing to a niche audience may cost more than in a more general campaign, but the resulting dividends are likely to be far higher, as is the longevity of your customer relationships.